Our Special Educational Needs co-ordinator is Mrs J Robinson (email@example.com).

 How can I find information on the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?

-A formal meeting is held twice a year, along with annual Parents Evenings, to review progress against statement/EHCP objectives.
+A formal meeting is held twice a year, along with annual parents' evenings, to review progress against EHCP objectives.

-The Pastoral Team work with staff to identify students with emotional, social or mental health needs and the school works closely with external agencies to identify the holistic needs of every child.
+The pastoral team work with staff to identify students with emotional, social or mental health needs and the school works closely with external agencies to identify the holistic needs of every child.
+The pastoral and SEN team hold joint pastoral panel meetings to discuss students causing concern.

-The work of the Learning Support Department is evaluated as are all departments in the school through our departmental review process, subject exam review meetings and work scrutiny exercises.
+The work of the learning support department is evaluated, as for all departments in the school, through our departmental review process, subject exam review meetings and work scrutiny exercises.

-Interventions such as our Accelerated Reading programme and Year 7 extra English classes are evaluated through monitoring student progress.
+Interventions such as our Accelerated Reading programme and year 7-9 extra English classes are evaluated through monitoring student progress across the curriculum and staff conduct baseline and exit assessments for students undergoing intervention programmes.

-All parents of students with statements/EHCPs are invited to attend IEP meetings and annual reviews.
-At these meetings we discuss feedback from subject teachers and targets for your child.
-We discuss progress towards those targets at Parents’ Evenings and review meetings.
-We issue assessment grades to parents three times a year.
-We communicate with you regularly through the student planner and by telephone.
+All parents of students with EHCPs are invited to attend IEP meetings and annual reviews.
+At these meetings we discuss feedback from subject teachers and the outcomes for your child.
+We discuss progress towards those outcomes at Parents’ Evenings and review meetings.
+We issue assessment grades to parents twice a year in years 7-9 and three times a year in years 10 and 11.

 We operate a supervised Lesson 6 homework club on four nights a week.

 We run an extended day after-school club until 5pm for identified students once a week.
 All students can access all clubs and activities in school; this commitment is part of our inclusive ethos.
+Details of clubs can be found on the student page of the website.
 If support is needed, we will aim to do our best to meet this.

-Our Student Support Centre caters for students who might be struggling to access education for a variety of reasons.
-We run a breakfast club nurture group for a small number of students and we employ a school counsellor and a play therapist.
+Student profiles indicate the strategies that staff should employ to promote your child’s social and emotional development and this is monitored by the lead SEND teacher for your child.
+The learning centre works with students who might be struggling to access education for a variety of reasons and aims to support students to become independent, resilient learners.
+We may refer your child for additional intervention for social and communication skills or behaviour.
+We run a breakfast club nurture group for a small number of students and we employ a school counsellor.
 We offer Positive Support to identified students.

-All have undertaken specialist further professional development.
+All have undertaken specialist further professional development and the majority have specialist post-graduate qualifications.
 We are committed to ongoing professional development for all staff.

-All staff participate in regular training in meeting additional needs through our Inset programme.
+All staff participate in regular training in meeting additional needs in the classroom through our Inset programme.

 We access specialist advice through liaison with our Educational Psychologist and other Local Authority services.
 We also liaise closely with the Child and Adolescent Mental Health team.

 Our school is fully accessible.
-We have separate dedicated disabled showering and toileting facilities and changing facilities for children who require adult support.
+We have separate, dedicated disabled showering and toileting facilities and changing facilities for children who require adult support.
+There are two lifts.
 Where additional specialist equipment is needed and recommended, we liaise with the Local Authority who provide this.
+The Local Authority will then work with their own specialist support services and our building operators to agree and implement adaptations where necessary and possible.
+Our current Accessibility Plan can be found on the policy area of the website.

 Parents are welcome to come in to school at any time by arrangement to discuss their child’s needs and we will be honest and open with you.

-There is a range of external providers and agencies in this area and we will work with you to identify what support would be most suitable for you or your child.
+There are some external providers and agencies available in this area and we will work with you to identify what support would be most suitable for you or your child.

-Derbyshire Information, Advice and Support Service for SEND (formerly Parent Partnership Service) can help you find the information you need to make informed decisions and can attend meetings with you.
+Derbyshire Information, Advice and Support Service for SEND can help you find the information you need to make informed decisions and can attend meetings with you.

 Tel: 01629 533668

-We will refer to School Health and the Multi Agency team where additional family support is needed.
+We will refer to school health and the multi-agency team where additional family support is needed.
 This will always be done in consultation with you.
 We also refer to the local CAMHs team, again with your permission.
-Other external agencies include voluntary bodies such as Fairplay and Derbyshire Young Carers.
+Other external agencies include voluntary bodies such as Derwent Rural Counselling and Derbyshire Young Carers.

 We recognise that transition can be a very challenging time for students with SEND.

 We visit all children and their teachers during year 6 and gather information about your child’s needs.
-We inform class teachers about those needs via our data systems prior to your child starting with us.
+We inform our subject teachers and wider staff about those needs via our data systems prior to your child starting with us.
 We write profiles on students with more complex difficulties and these are published to all staff.
 We invite some children to do additional early visits before our Induction Day in the summer term so that they become familiar with key staff and the environment.
-Our Learning Support staff attend Year 5 and 6 annual review meetings, where invited.
+Our learning support staff attend year 5 and 6 annual review meetings, where invited.

-All form tutors have the responsibility for monitoring students on entry and because we operate a vertical tutoring system they are able to keep a close eye on the small number of Year 7s that they have in the group and alert you or the Learning Support department promptly of any concerns.
+All form tutors have responsibility for monitoring students on entry and because we operate a vertical tutoring system they are able to keep a close eye on the small number of year 7s that they have in the group and alert you or the learning support department promptly of any concerns.

-Most students work closely with the school’s careers advisor and our in-school careers co-ordinators to discuss the best route forward.
-We will support your child by completing applications with them and by helping to write Record of Achievement statements and CVs.
+Students work closely with the school’s independent careers advisor and our in-school careers co-ordinators to discuss the best route forward.
+All students are offered individual careers appointment.
+We will support your child by completing applications with them and by helping to write personal statements and CVs.
 We support with college visits where you are not able to do so.
-For students with more complex needs who would struggle to identify what they might wish to do, we work with you to identify what we collectively feel is the best option for you to pursue.
+For students with more complex needs who would struggle to identify their next steps, we work with you to identify what we collectively feel is the best option for you to pursue.
 The careers advisor plays a full part in the annual review and transition review process.

 We would encourage you to take full advantage of the services on offer.
 If you have any difficulties accessing information from these services, please do contact us and we will be happy to help.